Noor-e-sabab/Noor-e-sabab/README.md

 - 👋 Hi, I’m @Noor-e-sabab
 - 🌱 I’m currently learning algorithm
--  this is a code for sum of a array list
+- Here's a C program that calculates the sum of an array.
+The program first determines the size of the array, then inputs the elements of the array, and finally calculates and prints the sum.

+c